tradingstrategy-ai/frontend/docs/docker.md

 # Check that prettier passes
 source ~/secrets.env

-# Create a GHCR access keys.
+# Create a GHCR access keys if not available yet.
 # These will be permanently stored in
 # .docker/config.json
 # Password is your PAT with GHCR perms, see below.
-docker login ghcr.io -u miohtama
+# docker login ghcr.io -u miohtama

 # Pass the currently acivated version tag to the docker
 # to pull the right image, but also to the